 Our current liabilities increased as of December 31, 2021, as compared to December 31, 2020.
-This increase was primarily due to increases in accounts payable, accrued interest payable, derivative liability and convertible debenture payable, partially offset by decreases in accrued expenses, and common stock subscriptions payable.
+This increase was primarily due to increases in accounts payable, accrued expenses, accrued interest payable, derivative liability and convertible debenture payable, partially offset by a decrease in common stock subscriptions payable.